Stability of $p$-adic valuations of Hecke L-values: -stability of Hecke L-values

 \subsection{Proof of main theorem}

-The goal of this subsection is to show that if $p$ stability result does not hold, then exists a certain linear combination of $p$-adic modular forms of some level that vanish on certain twist orbit of CM points.
-This contradicts with the density of CM points and the modulo $p$ non-vanishing of the nonconstant fourier coefficient of these $p$-adic modular forms.
+The goal of this subsection is to show that if the $p$-stability result does not hold, then there exists a certain linear combination of $p$-adic modular forms of some level that vanish on certain twist orbits of CM points.
+This contradicts with the density of CM points and the modulo $p$ non-vanishing of the non-constant Fourier coefficient of these $p$-adic modular forms.